dougy147/pdftoref/README.md

 `pdftoref` should work out of the box.
 However, you may have to install some dependencies optimal use :

 * pdftitle (necessites python) : see https://pypi.org/project/pdftitle/
 * facultative : zathura (pdf reader).
 When `pdftoref` can't find the DOI, it looks for the title.
-If it can't extract it, you are proposed to open the file with zathura (did not manage to find a way to open the default pdf reader on the machine) <!--If it can't find the title, it prints a preview (20 first lines) in the terminal, so you can copy and paste it. -->
+If it can't extract it, you are asked if you want to open the file with zathura (did not manage to find a way to open the default pdf reader on the machine) <!--If it can't find the title, it prints a preview (20 first lines) in the terminal, so you can copy and paste it. -->

 #### For Ubuntu, Debian